Distinguished Thesis Award

 e) A one-page resume of the nominee.

-Deadline for Nominations: Please email all nomination materials to the Graduate College (firstname.lastname@example.org), with the subject heading “Distinguished Thesis Award” by 5 p.m., Friday, October 12, 2018.
+Deadline for Nominations: Graduate Coordinators should email all nomination materials to the Graduate College (firstname.lastname@example.org), with the subject heading “Distinguished Thesis Award” by 5 p.m., Friday, October 14, 2022.
+(Please note: Each program’s Graduate Coordinator may set their own internal program deadline to receive nominations from their faculty in order to meet the Graduate College’s deadline.)

-If you have questions, or require additional information, please call the Graduate College at 419-372-2824.
-This information is also on the Graduate College website.
+If you have questions, or require additional information, please contact Alexia Coffman in the Graduate College at 419-372-0433 or email@example.com.